cfloughrey/ERPBC-TDA-hotspot/erpos_tda_data_analysis.md

 # Detecting hotspots in ER+ breast cancer using TDA
+The original datasets used in the analysis are publically available and described in the [main description](README.md).
+To demonstate the order of the scripts used in the analysis we will use example data.

+## Pre-process files for Disease Specific Genomic Analysis (DSGA)
+The DSGA method uses a dataset of tumour samples and a dataset of normal tissue samples as input.
+Run [1-match_genes_in_datasets.py](ERPBC-TDA-hotspot/analysis/1-match_genes_in_datasets.py)

+#18930 genes, 1429 er+ bc patients
+tcga = "tcga/gene_expression.csv" #19957 genes, 790 er+ bc patients
+gtex = "gtex/gene_expression.csv" #36043 genes, 169 healthy patients

 ### Code
 The code used for the analysis in the article is available in the 'analysis' folder.
 This is split between python and R scripts.